datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 ## Lists

 By now, you've played around with different data types.
-On the numbers side, there's the `float`, to represent a real number, and the `int`, to represent an integer.
-Next, we also have `str`, short for string, to represent text in Python, and `bool`, which can be either `True` or `False`.
+On the numbers side, there's the float, to represent a real number, and the int, to represent an integer.
+Next, we also have str, short for string, to represent text in Python, and bool, which can be either True or False.
 You can save these values as a variable, like these examples show.
-Each variable then represents a _single_ value.
+Each variable then represents a single value.

 As a data scientist, you'll often want to work with many data points.
 If you for example want to measure the height of everybody in your family, and store this information in Python, it would be inconvenient to create a new python variable for each point you collected right?

-What you can do instead, is store all this information in a Python _list_.
+What you can do instead, is store all this information in a Python list.
 You can build such a list with square brackets.
 Suppose you asked your two sisters and parents for their height, in meters.
 You can build the list as follows:

 Of course, also this data structure can be referenced to with a variable.
 Simply put the variable name and the equals sign in front, like here.